View Melvin Swithers's Obituary on citizensvoice.com and share memories

 Mel was a loving husband, father and grandfather.
 He had great joy attending his grandchildren's sports and activities.

-He was preceded in death by his brother, Carl and Paul Swithers.
+He was preceded in death by his brothers, Carl and Paul Swithers.

 Surviving are his beloved wife, Betty, with whom he shared 63 years of marriage; son, David Swithers and wife, Denise, Hunlock Creek; daughter, Ellen Swithers, Wilkes-Barre; grandchildren, Ariel, Nanticoke; Cody, Huntington Beach, Calif.; and Austin, Wilkes-Barre; as well as several nieces and nephews.